 Obtaining a marriage license in Belize is relatively simple and uncomplicated.
 Here's what you need to know:

-If you need any help or have further questions don't hesitate to email Denise Duran at [email protected] or call toll free 877-709-8708.
+If you need any help or have further questions don't hesitate to email Denise Duran, our Weddings & Events Specialist at wedding[at]chaacreek[dot]com or call toll free 877-709-8708.